9 Ways to Stop Sweating So Much

 Here’s the secret: you need to trick your body into thinking common stressors are no big deal (i.e. job interviews, first dates, sales calls, tests, whatever stresses you out.)

-Learn what your stress / sweat triggers are and how to diffuse them by following these tips:
+Learn what your stress / sweat triggers are and how to stop sweating so much by following these tips:

 Prepare: Before you encounter a stressful situation, study your thoughts.
 Ask yourself, what do you really have to be nervous about?
 Write it down.
 Once you’ve established the source of your stress, it becomes easier to dispel it.